-This course can be counted in fulfillment of the state mandated five (5) credits of world languages graduation requirements.
+This can be counted in fulfillment of the state mandated five (5) credits of world languages graduation requirements and/or in partial fulfillment of the 130 total credits required for graduation.

-Course Title: Latin III Honors Course 7L3LA
+Course Title: Latin III Honors Course Number: 7L3LA Grade(s): 9-12 Credits: 5

-Number:

-Grade(s): 9-12 Credits: 5

-Prerequisites: Successful completion (B or above) of Latin II and Teacher Recommendation Prerequisites for incoming 9th grade students also include: A average on all common assessments/midterms and/or placement assessment as well as teacher recommendation.
-Length: Full Year
+Prerequisites: Successful completion (B or above) of Latin II and Teacher Recommendation Length: Full Year Prerequisites for incoming 9th grade students also include: A average on all common assessments/midterms and/or placement assessment as well as teacher recommendation.